 Depletion, depreciation and amortization.
-Depletion, depreciation and amortization increased \$31.0 million during the year ended December 31, 2022, as compared to the year ended December 31, 2021 as a result of higher sales volumes in the current year.
+Depletion, depreciation and amortization decreased \$53.3 million during the year ended December 31, 2023, as compared to the year ended December 31, 2022 as a result of lower depletion per barrel in the current year resulting from a lower cost basis in our TEN Fields due to the impairment loss recorded in the year ended December 31, 2022.